Length: SVL up to 101mm, with the tail being equal to or slightly longer than the body length

-Whitaker’s skink is similar in appearance to the marbled skink, however, marbled skink usually have a heavily marked belly.
-Juvenile Whitaker’s skink can appear similar to the ornate skink but have more ventral scale rows.
+Whitaker’s skinks are similar in appearance to the co-occurring Coromandel skinks (Oligosoma pachysomaticum).
+However, Coromandel skinks usually have a more heavily marked belly.
+Juvenile Whitaker’s skinks can appear similar to ornate skinks (Oligosoma ornatum) but have more ventral scale rows.

 Ecology and habitat